MooreThreads/torch_musa/README.md

   --env MTHREADS_VISIBLE_DEVICES=all \
   registry.mthreads.com/mcconline/musa-pytorch-release-public:latest /bin/bash
 ```
+During its initial startup, it performs a self-check, so you can see the MUSA environment is ready or not.

 ### From Python wheels
-Download torch_musa & PyTorch wheel from our [release page](https://github.com/MooreThreads/torch_musa/releases) and make sure you have
+Download torch & torch_musa wheels from our [Release Page](https://github.com/MooreThreads/torch_musa/releases),
-all prerequisites installed.
+please make sure you have all prerequisites installed.

 ### From Source
 First, clone the torch_musa repository